thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 If you find yourself calling .mockClear\(\) on multiple mocks, there is a command that let you clear all mocks in one line: `jest.clearAllMocks()`.

+#### Resetting a mock

-#### Resetting a mock function needs to behave differently in each test case, then you can call `myMockFunction.mockReset()` to remove the current mock return values / implementations.
+Sometimes, a mock function needs to behave differently in each test case, then you can call `myMockFunction.mockReset()` to remove the current mock return values / implementations.
 Then you can provide new mocked behavior.

 ## Creating and using mock modules